miklevin/MikeLev.in/_posts/2025-01-15-simplifying-state-workflow-refactoring.md

 ## The Problem

-**Me**: How can I get rid of the whole virtual state bs and have one source of truth, and chain reacting always goes up to the last thing that had data and repopulates by default instead of one past it and struggling to get shit back?
+**Me**: How can I get rid of the whole virtual state thing and have one source of truth, and chain reacting always goes up to the last thing that has data and it just repopulates by default, instead of going one past it and then struggling to get data back for a form refill?
-Wouldn't that be nice too?

 ## The Solution